 – Accommodate different DNA profiling kits and runs on standard computers, facilitating broader adoption that can be seamlessly integrated into existing workflows.

-This webinar explores the development of the PACE™ system and the process of predicting the NOC in a DNA sample.
-Creators Michael Marciano and Jonathan Adelman from Syracuse University will be joined by NicheVision Forensics CEO and President Luigi Armogida and Chief Scientist Brian Young to: (1) introduce machine learning and discuss the benefits of this method of data interpretation, (2) provide an overview of the design and result of the developmental validation of the PACE system—including a recent update extending the predictive power to up to 5+ contributors, (3) provide a demonstration of the software, (4) offer recommendations on incorporating the system into a laboratory’s, and (5) provide an overview of a project funded by the NIJ that focuses on artifact identification and NOC prediction in DNA sequence data.
+This webinar explored the development of the PACE™ system and the process of predicting the NOC in a DNA sample.
+Creators Michael Marciano and Jonathan Adelman from Syracuse University were joined by NicheVision Forensics CEO and President Luigi Armogida to: (1) introduce machine learning and discuss the benefits of this method of data interpretation, (2) provide an overview of the design and result of the developmental validation of the PACE system—including a recent update extending the predictive power to up to 5+ contributors, (3) provide a demonstration of the software, (4) offer recommendations on incorporating the system into a laboratory’s, and (5) provide an overview of a project funded by the NIJ that focuses on artifact identification and NOC prediction in DNA sequence data.